Black and white is always associated with black tie events and regal dinners with gents in suits and ladies in ball gowns.

 Of course, we know coloring has absolutely nothing to do with the personality traits of a cat.
-But when it comes down to the breed’s characteristics, yet overall it seems the black and white cat has a friendlier disposition.
+But when it comes down to the “breed’s characteristics”, it seems the black and white cat has a friendlier nature.

 Famous Tuxedo Cats

 Some of the most famous tuxedo cats in history are of course Sylvester the Cat, from Looney Tunes’ Tweety and Sylvester’, Dr. Seuss’ Cat in the Hat and Felix the Cat (from the 1920s).
-In T. S. Eliot’s Old Possum’s Book of Practical Cats’tuxedo cats are featured, and the writer refers to them as Jellicles’, a name still used today.
+In T. S. Eliot’s Old Possum’s Book of Practical Cats, tuxedo cats are referred to by the writer as Jellicles, a name still used today.